GSA/wp2030-microsite/pages/insights/commercial-coworking-usgs.md

 What made this an effective solution for USGS was they did not have to wait three years for a new lease contract to be drawn up and there were no furniture requirements.
 By working through private-sector space providers, USGS was able to find safe locations near where their employees lived to reduce commute times and provide a secure space that only required employees to bring their laptops to work.
 At the end of the day, employees just needed to pack up the equipment they brought and clean up their workstations.

 GSA Chief Architect Chuck Hardy explained, “We are providing flexibility in a time of great change.
-When agencies experience emergencies, hiring surges, or construction delays, our Commercial Coworking offering provides the short-term [turnkey](http://gsa.gov/glossary#turnkey) space they need.
+When agencies experience emergencies, hiring surges, or construction delays, our Commercial Coworking offering provides the short-term [turnkey](http://gsa.gov/glossary#turnkey) space they need.”

 An advantage of Commercial Coworking, especially for USGS in this situation, is that it is not a lease, it is a short-term turnkey solution for agencies using an already established [IDIQ](http://gsa.gov/glossary#IDIQ) contract until a long-term solution can be coordinated.
 Each vendor provides furnished workstations and private offices that can be reserved.
 These spaces also come with amenities like wifi, shared copiers, and designated break areas for workers.